evidence-dev/evidence/sites/docs/docs/deployment/evidence-cloud.md

 </details>

 <details>
-    <summary>How can I prevent failed queries or components with errors from building successfully?</summary>
+    <summary>How can I prevent queries or components with errors from making it to my site?</summary>
     <p>As a default, a failed chart or query will not throw an error.
-To prevent failed charts or queries from building successfully, edit the build command in <code>package.json</code> to <code>"build": "evidence build:strict"</code> </p>
+To prevent failed charts or queries from building successfully, edit the build command in <code>package.json</code> to <code>"build": "evidence build:strict"</code>.</p>
 </details>